rishijaguar/virtus/plan.md

     *   Implemented "Start Workout from Template" logic that copies planned sets to the active logger.
 *   **History:** Implemented a History view to review completed workouts.
 *   **Coach UI:** Built the basic Chat interface and Profile view.
+*   **Intelligence:** Integrated Gemini 2.5 Flash via `GeminiService`.
+    *   Implemented secure API key management via `Secrets.plist` (git-ignored).
+    *   Developed a dynamic system prompt that injects `UserProfile` data and the last 5 workouts for context-aware coaching.
+    *   Established a "Tool Use" framework using structured JSON responses, allowing the AI to update user goals, injuries, and preferences autonomously.
+    *   Added a typing indicator and smooth auto-scrolling to the Chat UI.

 ## 8. Lessons Learned
 *   **SwiftData Seeding:** Triggering an async seed task inside a lazy `sharedModelContainer` closure is unreliable. **Solution:** Move seeding logic to a `.task` on `ContentView`.